Mains Voltage Spotlights

-Spotlights are available for ceilings, walls, table lamps, floor lamps and recessed types.
+Spotlights are available as ceilings, walls, table lamps, floor lamps and recessed types.
 The first thing you have to consider before buying a spotlight is how many spots you need.
 For example on a ceiling light, they are available with anything from one to more than ten spot heads on each one.
-Clearly the bigger the room then the more spots you are going to need, it's vital to ensure that you have enough heads to cover the area you wish to illuminate.
+Clearly the bigger the room then the more spots you're going to need, it's vital to ensure that you have enough heads to cover the area you wish to illuminate.

 Wall spots look fantastic when illuminated and help to create a real feature of your walls.
 They are also perfect for reading and you can even set them at the correct light angle very easily.